urschrei/CityEngine-Twitter/README.md

 `mkdir /path/to/directory`
 `pip install -t /path/to/directory tweepy`
 This directory should be added to your Python path using `sys.path.append("C:/path/to/directory")` **before** you import tweepy in your script.

+### The CityEngine Ruleset ###

+The user can use any spatial basemap of their preference.
+In this script, the coordinates are covering the area of wider London, however, they can be altered by the user in the script.

+In order to run the demo:
+1. Import shapefile (`tileslondon.shp`- sample given), `cityengine_twitter.py` and `samplerulefile.cga` in CityEngine
+2. Assign rule file in London_tiles, in case it is not assigned already.
+3. Run Python script.

+If you wish to use your own basemap, the steps are as follows:

+1. Import shapefile (or any format supported by CityEngine such as .dxf etc.), `cityengine_twitter.py` and `samplerulefile.cga` into CityEngine (The script is created for the area of London, so make sure the coordinate system is “British National Grid”).
+If you are visualising a city outside the UK, this is not necessary, but you will also have to modify the Python script to skip the conversion step to BNG in the [on_status](cityengine_twitter.py#L178) method.
+2. Assign rule file to the CityEngine layer in which you wish to collect the tweets.
+In the rule options of the inspector use “Lot” as Start Rule.
+You must be able to see three attributes under samplerulefile:
+    1. HGT (controls the height of shapes (object defined))
+    2. Opacityshape (controls the opacity of the shapes without tweets (user controlled)),
+    3. Opacitytwit (controls the opacity of the shapes with tweets (user controlled)).
+3. Under the field Object Attributes in the inspector, right click and add Object Attribute.
+You will have to repeat this process 5 times as explained below to add 5 different attributes which will allow you to control the catchment areas for the tweets and the height visualization (the names must be identical):
+    1. Add Object Attribute
+        - Attribute name: `HGT`
+        - Type: float
+        - Value: 0 - (adds height to shape) - script controlled
+    2. Add Object Attribute
+        - Attribute name: `count_t`
+        - Type: float
+        - Value: 0 – (this counts the no. of total tweets on each shape) – script controlled
+    3. Add Object Attribute
+        - Attribute name: `maxHGT`
+        - Type: float
+        - Value: user defined – (maximum height of the generated shapes)
+    4. Add Object Attribute
+        - Attribute name: `twitHGT`
+        - Type: float
+        - Value: user defined – (original step growth per tweet)
+    5. Add Object Attribute
+        - Attribute name: `maxdistance`
+        - Type: float
+        - Value: user defined – (defines the maximum catchment area for the tweet (e.g. The maximum radius that one of our shapes may cover)
+4. Back on the Rule Attributes, go to `HGT`, select source for attribute `HGT`, and set it to the Object attribute with the name `HGT`.
+5. Run Python script
+6. Reset values

 ### Method ###
 Using Tweepy, we have defined a bounding box around Greater London.
 When a tweet is sent to our script by the Twitter streaming API, we determine whether it contains GPS data, and discard it if not.